Water and Soil Resources Major

 What does a Water and Soil Resources Major Study?

-View the course plan below for a typical course sequence of a Water and Soil Resources major.
+View the required Water and Soil Resources courses and available electives in the UGA Bulletin.
 You will determine the right courses to match your interests with assistance from your advisor.

 To prepare for courses to earn a Water and Soil Resources degree we recommend you: